rnshalinda/JavaFX-Student-Registration-System/README.md

 - A Summary screen displaying student data in a TableView

-📌  Notes
+📌  Note

     - This project is a standalone desktop application and does not connect to a database.
-    - For demonstration purposes only.
+    - License -> It is part of academic work and is open for demonstration & learning purposes.

 ## 📁 Folder Structure